Williams College: Academics

-The college's 2021-22 Comprehensive Fee was $76,980, including tuition ($61,450) and board, room, and fees ($15,530).
+The college's 2025–26 Comprehensive Fee was $90,750, including tuition ($72,170) and board, room, and fees ($18,580).
 48% of students were given need-based financial aid, which averaged $63,516.

-Williams sponsors the Williams–Mystic program at Mystic Seaport; the Williams–Exeter Programme at Exeter College of Oxford University; and Williams in Africa.
-Williams has a close relationship with Exeter College, one of the oldest constituent colleges of Oxford University.
+Williams sponsors the Williams–Mystic program at Mystic Seaport; the Williams–Exeter Programme at Exeter College of Oxford University.
+Williams has a close relationship with Exeter College, a constituent college of Oxford University.
 In the early 1980s, Williams purchased a group of houses, today known as the Ephraim Williams House, on Banbury Road and Lathbury Road, in North Oxford.

 The Williams-Exeter Programme at Oxford (WEPO) was founded in 1985.
 Every year (except 2010–2011 and 2022–2023), 26 undergraduate students from Williams spend their junior year at Exeter as full members of the college.

 Admissions

 Williams is classified as "most selective" by U.S. News & World Report and "more selective" by the Carnegie Foundation for the Advancement of Teaching.

-For freshmen students admitted in fall 2021 (Class of 2025), the average redesigned SAT was 1470-1550.
-The average super-scored ACT Composite score was 33-35.
+For freshmen students admitted in Fall 2024 (Class of 2028), the average redesigned SAT was 1500–1560.
+The average super-scored ACT Composite score was 34–35.

-Rankings
+The college is need-blind for domestic applicants.

+Reputation and rankings

 In the 2010, 2011, and 2014 Forbes college rankings, Williams was ranked the No. 1 undergraduate institution in the United States.
-Williams was the first school to achieve three first place Forbes rankings.
-In 2012, 2015, and 2016, Williams placed second.
-In 2017 and 2018, Williams fell out of the top ten (to 13th and 12th, respectively), before dropping further to 19th in 2019.
+Williams was the first school to achieve three first place Forbes rankings, while placing second in 2012, 2015, and 2016.
+Annual rankings following 2017 would see Williams fall out of the top ten to as low as 19th in 2019.
 Williams ranked 18th after Forbes changed their ranking methodology to emphasize alumni salaries and graduation debt in 2021.
 In the Forbes 2022 College Rankings, Williams College rose to 7th.
+In their 2024 ranking, the college fell again, to 17th.